 Defenses

-Luckily, there are several legal defenses that a person can raise if accused of a hit-and-run accident under Vehicle Code 20001.
+Luckily, there are several legal defenses you can raise if accused of a hit-and-run accident under Vehicle Code 20001.
 These include showing that:

 - there was no injury or death,